Lucien0214/py_rhythm_stacker/README.md

 ## 📄 License

 This project is licensed under the **MIT License** – you are free to use, modify, and distribute it, as long as the original copyright notice is retained.

 ---

+## ❓ Do you know that?

+- The author's highest score in this project reached `400`, and the frame rate dropped to under `15FPS` in the later stages.
+See `Lucien.stack` for details — come and beat it if you can!

+---